Nissan forecasts $6.4 bn annual net loss as virus bites - RFI

 "Plants in the world were forced to stop their production.
 At plants that continued running, the ratio of production largely declined as sales dropped.
 This caused a very severe business environment and impacted financial results," he added.

-The figures come after the firm reported a huge $6.2-billion annual net loss in May, announcing it would shut its Barcelona plant and slash production in an attempt to get back on track.
+The forecast annual net loss of 670 billion yen would put Nissan in the red for a second straight year after it reported 671 billion yen annual losses in May, announcing it would shut its Barcelona plant and slash production in an attempt to get back on track.

 Nissan was already battling weak demand as well as the fallout from the arrest of former boss Carlos Ghosn, currently an international fugitive after jumping bail and fleeing Japan, before the coronavirus pandemic hit.

-But the unprecedented global health crisis has hit the auto industry as a whole hard, with lockdowns keeping people indoors and economic woes dampening demand.
+But the unprecedented global health crisis has hit the auto industry hard, with lockdowns keeping people indoors and economic woes dampening demand.

+"This Q1 result in 2020 and the full-year outlook is a very challenging one," Uchida acknowledged, saying it was nonetheless "within our expectations."

-The impact of the coronavirus pandemic compounds a series of existing problems for Nissan, including weak demand, the Ghosn scandal and tensions in its alliance with Renault and Mitsubishi Motors.
+The impact of the coronavirus pandemic compounds a series of existing problems for Nissan.

+The automaker was already dealing with weak demand when the Ghosn scandal erupted in 2018 with the arrest of the former auto titan on allegations of financial misconduct, which he denies.

+The saga, with Ghosn arrested and bailed before finally fleeing Japan for Lebanon, saw Nissan itself face charges, as well as the unceremonious departure of its former CEO and internal investigations into the conduct of other executives.

+The Ghosn drama also served to underscore longstanding tensions in Nissan's alliance with Mitsubishi Motors and France's Renault.
+Ghosn has claimed that his arrest was orchestrated by Nissan executives opposed to his plans to more closely integrate the Japanese firm with its French partner.

-Earlier this year, Nissan and its alliance partners agreed a joint transformation plan, with each member agreeing to take the lead in a specific market.
+After a rocky period, the alliance partners agreed earlier this year to a joint transformation plan, with each member taking the lead in a specific market.

 But the partnership remains fragile, and Takada said Nissan still faced significant headwinds.